Fugitive task force arrests escapee from Tennessee jail

-MEMPHIS, Tenn.
-(AP) -- A fugitive task force has captured an inmate who escaped a northwest Tennessee jail in April.
+A fugitive task force has captured an inmate who escaped a northwest Tennessee jail in April.

 The U.S. Marshals Service said Monday that Herman Parker was found hiding in a closet in a home in Memphis.